-The content->string result of the decoded pre-content is used as a key for references, but normalized as follows:
+The content->string result of the decoded pre-content is used as a key for references; if normalize? is true, then the string is normalized as follows:

+- The string is case-folded.

 - A trailing "ies" is replaced by "y".

 - A trailing "s" is removed.

 - Consecutive hyphens and whitespaces are all replaced by a single space.